IMIvanov22/Green-Programers/README.md

 # Ivan Mladenov Ivanov 9B - SCRUM Trainer and Front-End Developer
 # Borislav Aleksandrov Petkov 9A - Front-End Developer
-# Tsvetomir Stilqnov Stoilov 9B - Web Designer
+# Tsvetomir Stiliqnov Stoilov 9B - Web Designer

 # Project main target is to make people more reliable for the environment.